johnmalayny/phpokeapi/README.md

 # PHPokéAPI

+This is a fork of https://github.com/lmerotta/phpokeapi to allow for php8.0 support.

-A PHP7.1+ wrapper for PokéAPI.
+A PHP8.0 wrapper for PokéAPI.
 This package offers the possibility to query the majority of the PokéAPI endpoints (see exceptions below).
 It supports caching of responses and lazy-loading relations.

 ## Installation